MSjeon27/pyPBS_EL/README.md

 ```
 This command line will create bash scripts for all '/PATH/\*.phy' file format.
 Then the number of \*.phy processes of 'raxml-ng' command will be submitted to the server.

-### Case 3. set walltime for user
+### Case 3. set walltime and thread for user
 ```
-$ pyPBS_EL -P "/PATH/*.phy" -c "raxml-ng --threads 32 --model JTT --msa (base)" -w "64:00:00"
+$ pyPBS_EL -P "/PATH/*.phy" -c "raxml-ng --threads 32 --model JTT --msa (base)" -w "64:00:00 -t 32"
 ```
 This command line will create bash scripts for all '/PATH/\*.phy' file format.
-Then the number of \*.phy processes of 'raxml-ng' command will be submitted to the server with user-set walltime option (64h).
+Then the number of \*.phy processes of 'raxml-ng' command will be submitted to the server with user-set walltime and thread option (64h, 32threads).

 ### Case 4.
 ```